 - The endoscope transmits an image of the esophagus, stomach and duodenum to a monitor that your physician is watching.

 - Biopsy forceps will be inserted into the endoscope to remove a tissue sample.

 An esophagogastroduodenoscopy (EGD) is a specific endoscopy exam to diagnose peptic ulcer disease.
 This test can identify the ulcer, its location and size.

 Peptic Ulcer Disease Treatment

-Suppressing (trying to limit) the production of gastric acid often allows the peptic ulcers to heal.
+Trying to limit the production of gastric acid often allows peptic ulcers to heal.
 The goal of treatment is to reduce the acid through dietary changes and medications, or surgery if necessary.
 Other treatments aim to strengthen the mucous lining of the stomach.